Why SaaS UI/UX design matters in 2026

 Beyond WCAG compliance, inclusive design means creating experiences that work for users with different abilities, contexts, and constraints:

-- Visual considerations - Provide text alternatives for images, use color plus additional indicators (icons, labels) to convey information
+- Visual considerations: Provide text alternatives for images, use color plus additional indicators (icons, labels) to convey information

-- Auditory considerations - Include captions for videos and visual alternatives for audio alerts
+- Auditory considerations: Include captions for videos and visual alternatives for audio alerts

-- Motor considerations - Ensure touch targets are at least 44x44 pixels, support keyboard shortcuts
+- Motor considerations: Ensure touch targets are at least 44x44 pixels, support keyboard shortcuts

-- Cognitive considerations - Use clear language, provide clear error messages, maintain consistent navigation
+- Cognitive considerations: Use clear language, provide clear error messages, maintain consistent navigation

-Testing for Accessibility
+Testing for accessibility

-Test thoroughly.
-Multiple approaches catch different issues:
+Test thoroughly, because multiple approaches catch different issues:

-- Automated checkers - Tools like WAVE identify common issues quickly
+- Automated checkers: Tools like WAVE identify common issues quickly

-- Keyboard-only navigation - Test your entire application using only keyboard controls
+- Keyboard-only navigation: Test your entire application using only keyboard controls

-- Screen reader testing - Use NVDA or JAWS to experience your application as blind users would
+- Screen reader testing: Use NVDA or JAWS to experience your application as blind users would

 The W3C provides a Quick Reference checklist for meeting WCAG 2 standards.
 IBM's Carbon Design System follows the IBM Accessibility Checklist based on WCAG AA and Section 508.
+Running these tests before you enter procurement conversations means you can answer accessibility requirements with confidence, rather than discovering a compliance gap during vendor due diligence that stalls or ends a deal.

 Why does UX design matter for SaaS applications?